Alejandro-FA/Alejandro-FA.github.io/README.md

 Fonts are a great way to give a personalized look and feel to a webpage.
 [Google Fonts](https://fonts.google.com/) offers a wide variety of free fonts that can be easily integrated into webpages.

 There are two ways to use Google Fonts in a webpage.
 The first is to download the font files and host them on your server.
-The second is to use the Google Fonts API to load the fonts from Google's servers dynamically (see the [google_fonts](https://pub.dev/packages/google_fonts) flutter package for more information about this).
-The first method is recommended for privacy and performance reasons (especially if the webpage is served in a CDN).
+The second is to use the Google Fonts API to load the fonts from Google's servers dynamically (see the [google_fonts](https://pub.dev/packages/google_fonts) `flutter` package for more information about this).
+The first method is recommended for privacy and performance reasons (especially if the webpage is served over a CDN).

 ### How to download Google Fonts and host them on your server